mgechev/blog.mgechev.com/content/post/2017-12-11-two-years-open-source.md

 url: /2017/12/11/two-years-open-source/
 ---

 This time I'll violate my principle to write only about purely technical topics in my blog.
 In the next a couple of paragraphs I'll talk about open source software from a very personal perspective.
+I'll explain why I love doing open source and why I'd recommend more people to contribute to already existing projects or start their own.

 I'll start by explaining what open source software is and after that we'll discuss it's bright sides and dark corners...

 We'll then discuss what's the impact of the open source projects on a more global level.
 Finally, I'll give a concrete example by briefly describing my personal story - my last two years working on open source software.